Your views really matter to us. That’s why we’ve developed a range of ways for you to have your say about health services in North Kirklees.

 Patient Reference Group Network

 We also have a patient reference group network, where practice representatives come together to discuss issues that matter to them and provide input into the commissioning process.
 This group meets up quarterly and is chaired by a member of our Governing Body who is also a lay person with responsibility for public and patient involvement.
 The Network encourages a two-way sharing of information between patients, practice reference groups and the CCG.
-Terms of Reference for this group can be found here.
+Find out more here.